Labouchere Betting Progression

 Sequence Design Principles

-- Not guaranteed profit: Completing sequence doesn't mean overall profit (may have added more than original target)
+- Not guaranteed profit — completing sequence doesn't mean overall profit

 Example: Sequence Explosion